-- Maximum Time Frame – Federal regulations require a student to complete the course work for their program within 150 percent of the published length of the educational program.
+- Quantitative Progress – Maximum Time Frame – Federal regulations require a student to complete the course work for their program within 150 % of the published length of the educational program.
 This includes credit hours for transfer courses, withdrawals or repeat courses.
-For example, if a degree requires 66 credit hours, the student can attempt 66 credits multiplied by 150 percent (or 99 credit hours) before they are ineligible for financial aid.
+For example, if a degree requires 66 credit hours, the student can attempt 66 credits multiplied by 150 % (or 99 credit hours) before they are ineligible for financial aid.

-If a student withdraws or takes an incomplete in a course, the credit hours will still count as hours attempted (albeit not completed).
-This may affect a student’s quantitative and incremental progress.
+If a student withdraws from a course(s) or takes an incomplete in a course, the credit hours will count as hours attempted, rather than hours completed.
+This may affect a student’s quantitative progress, both in maximum time frame and pace of progression.
 When an incomplete grade changes, the student may request that their satisfactory academic progress be re-evaluated at that time.
-If the student does not submit a request, their academic progress will be automatically re-evaluated upon completion of the following semester.
+If the student does not submit a request, their academic progress will be automatically re-evaluated after the student completes the following semester.

 Students who transfer into a degree program at Mesalands Community College will have the transfer hours calculated with the attempted and earned hours for the purposes of Satisfactory Academic Progress.

-A student who changes his or her degree program (or pursues a second degree at the College) must request a transcript evaluation to determine how many hours will be needed to earn the new degree before he or she will be considered for financial aid.
-Once the number of remaining hours needed is determined, the student will be allotted 150 percent of that total to obtain the degree while being eligible for federal financial aid.
+A student who changes his or her degree program or pursues a second degree at Mesalands must request a transcript evaluation to determine how many hours will be needed to earn the new degree before they will be considered for financial aid.
+Once the number of remaining hours needed is determined, the student will be allotted 150% of that total to obtain the degree while being eligible for federal financial aid.

-If an appeal is denied or the student does not have unusual or mitigating circumstances, the student will remain ineligible for financial aid.
+If an appeal is denied or a student does not have unusual or mitigating circumstances, the student remains ineligible to receive financial aid.
 He or she may reestablish eligibility for federal and state financial aid programs by successfully meeting the Satisfactory Academic Progress requirements based on their cumulative hours and GPA.
-The student will not be able to receive financial aid beyond 150 percent of the degree program until they have reestablished other requirements of satisfactory academic progress.
+The student will not be able to receive financial aid beyond 150% of the degree program until they have reestablished other requirements of satisfactory academic progress.